fnk0/FlashCards-Codelab/README.md

 1. Java SDK >= 1.7
 2. AndroiD Studio beta >= 0.8.2
 3. Android Built Tools 19.1.0

-It will also asume that you have a working android device to debug or an emulator.
+4. It will also asume that you have a working android device to debug or an emulator.
 I personally recommend [genymotion](http://www.genymotion.com/) emulator.

+Recommended Website to get dependencies: [Gradle Please](http://gradleplease.appspot.com/)

 ###### Creating a New Project
 Open Android Studio and select New Project